MSc Electric Power Engineering

 For decades, KTH and Sweden have been at the forefront of advancements in grid systems, power component technologies and automation solutions.
 These areas are in constant need of fresh ideas and new engineers.
 For a long time, there has been a wide selection of career options all over the world for electric power engineers.

-This programme is designed to utilise KTH’s strong ties with research and industry leaders such as ABB, Vattenfall, Ellevio, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.
+This programme utilises KTH’s strong ties with research and industry leaders such as ABB, Hitachi, Vattenfall, Ellevio and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Electric Power Engineering are: